What are the new coronavirus rules in the UK?

 No more than six people from two households can meet in a garden.

-Pubs which do not serve food, known as wet pubs, are due to open on Wednesday, despite the latest restrictions.
+But pubs which do not serve food, known as wet pubs, were able to open once again on Wednesday, despite the latest restrictions.

-Deputy First Minister Michelle O’Neill said whether to introduce an early closing time for pubs is something ministers would be considering, describing replicating the 10pm curfew being introduced in England as “fair enough” to consider.
+Deputy First Minister Michelle O’Neill said whether to introduce an early closing time for pubs is something ministers would consider, describing replicating the 10pm curfew being introduced in England as “fair enough”.

 First Minister Arlene Foster said a two-week period of lockdown to try to halt the spread of the virus, a so-called circuit breaker, could not be ruled out.

-Discussing the latest measures on Tuesday evening, she said: “We need to act, but I do want to reassure you that despite all of the headlines this is not a second lockdown.
+Discussing the latest measures, she said: “We need to act, but I do want to reassure you that despite all of the headlines this is not a second lockdown.

 “This is a wake-up call, a reminder that we are not out of the woods.”